How Digital Self-Service Affects Emotions: The Secret to Happy Users

 Customers value usefulness over pleasantness

-To put this into practice, focus on the frictions present in the current customer journey.
-A classic example of this is the queueing on the phone for ages when trying to log a claim.
+To put this into practice, focus on the frictions in the current customer journey.
+A classic example is waiting in line for ages for a claim.
 What can you do to remove or minimize this pain point?

-to control over-dreaming in this area, it’s best to adopt an MVP approach.
+It’s best to adopt an MVP approach to control over-dreaming in this area.
 What’s the maximum value that can be delivered with minimum effort?

 Chatbots futureSource